 It has also been cooperating over the past ten years with the retail group Carrefour with a view to improving working conditions in its supply chain.
 At the international level, it participates in the Advisory Board of the Global Social Compliance Programme (GSCP

 ), which was created at the initiative of leading global retail companies with the objective of encouraging these companies to integrate the respect for human rights at work at all levels of their supply chain.
 FIDH also challenges companies in respect of their social and environmental responsibilities through its ethical investment fund, created in 2001, Libertés et Solidarité.
-FIDH has developed its own selection criteria for States and companies eligible to participate.
-This fund, which helps fund FIDH’s activities, is also a way of sensitising companies and investors to human rights.
+FIDH has developed its own selection criteria for States and companies eligible to the fund.
+This fund, which supports FIDH’s activities, is also a way of sensitising companies and investors to human rights.

-Finally, It also undertakes advocacy activities to ensure the EU and its member States take their human rights obligations into account when they negotiate trade agreements with third countries, in particular through the realisation of human rights impact assessments.
+Finally, FIDH advocates for the EU and its member States to take their human rights obligations into account when they negotiate trade agreements with third countries, in particular through the realisation of human rights impact assessments.